leanprover-community/aesop/README.md

   goal before any other rules are applied.
 As part of this normalisation process, we run a variant of `simp_all` with the global `simp` set plus Aesop-specific simp lemmas.
 The **`unfold`** builder adds such an Aesop-specific simp lemma which unfolds the `Not` definition.
-(This is only necessary because the builtin rules currently do not handle negation very well.)
+(Aesop does not, in fact, need this rule to succeed.)

 Here are some other examples where normalisation comes in handy: